tekviziondev/aws-projects/README.md

 <br>7.
 Select any one of the numbers and click the Provision button.The DID number gets provisioned successfully.
 <br>8.
 Click Create to create a SIP media application.The Create a SIP media application dialog appears.
 <br>9.
 Enter Name, select the relevant AWS region from the drop-down.
 <br>10.
-Copy the ARN of the Lambda Function from (Services -> Lambda -> Function -> Select the Function -> Description -> Function ARN) and enter into Lambda Function ARN section .
+Copy the value of **ChimeSMATranslatorCdkStack.SMALambdaFunctionARN** from the output terminal after running the CDK script and enter into Lambda Function ARN section .
 <img width="459" alt="image" src="https://user-images.githubusercontent.com/88785130/208073349-041b915d-17ae-44af-9901-8092ef4995fb.png">

  <br>11.
 Click Create to create the SIP media application.
 The created SIP media application appears under the SIP media applications.